mozerpol/NotesFromLearning/DigitalPrinciplesAndLogicDesign/README.md

 - negate the binary number by inverting the bits, so 01001000 = 10110111,
 - add number 1, so 10110111 + 00000001 = 10111000.
 So -72 = 10111000.

+3. Subtraction using U2 complement
+2's numbers are subtracted as usual for binary numbers.
+Change decimal to 2's numbers, then substract.